TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 103/Psalms 103.19.md

 ---

-Jehovah hath established his throne in the heavens; And his kingdom ruleth over all.
+Yahweh has established his throne in the heavens.
+His kingdom rules over all.